terrylimax/streamlit_task/README.md

 Streamlit application link: https://realestatest.streamlit.app

-Here's a brief description of what you'll find in the application
+Here's a brief description of what you'll find in the application:

-LotArea: Lot size in square feet
+- LotArea: Lot size in square feet

-LotShape: General shape of property
+- LotShape: General shape of property

-BldgType: Type of dwelling
+- BldgType: Type of dwelling

-HouseStyle: Style of dwelling
+- HouseStyle: Style of dwelling

-YearRemodAdd: Remodel date
+- YearRemodAdd: Remodel date

-RoofStyle: Type of roof
+- RoofStyle: Type of roof

-BsmtCond: General condition of the basement
+- BsmtCond: General condition of the basement